 - The low-end response is respectable and the EQ is wide and responsive.

 - I’m not hearing any AC hum – it’s quiet as a church mouse.

 - The balanced (XLR) output sounds pretty good from what I can tell.

 - It’s big and heavy, and seems like overkill for a preamp.

+The PCBs are one-sided so that they can be etching to copper clad board, but I had some made because I’m insane in the membrane.
 They are 0.062″ with a 1-oz. copper thickness, not the thicker kind (0.094 or 0.125 with 2-oz. copper thickness) that one often sees in conjunction with tube amps.
-I made the traces nice and wide though – most of them are 0.04″, or 0.07″ for the ground traces on the RC-filter board.
+I made the traces nice and wide though – most of them are 0.04″, and 0.07″ for the ground traces on the RC-filter board.
 If power tubes had been involved, I probably wouldn’t have used PCBs at all.
 But so far I haven’t had anything go wrong with either of them.